 Prime Rib of Pork | Dixie Chik Cooks

 Frenched rack

-You’re essentially removing the meat and tissue from the lower part of the bones to expose them.
+What you’re doing by frenching is essentially removing the meat and tissue from the lower part of the bones to expose them for a more attractive, or dramatic, presentation.
 I use a paring knife and start at the bottom tip of the bone lifting the membrane up, and I use kitchen shears to cut all of the meat/tissue off.

+Prime Rib of Pork | Dixie Chik Cooks